Hoplite from a combat trireme, 480 BC

 The main combat technique of naval battle was ramming, followed by taking the enemy ship on board.
 For this, large ships were needed that could accommodate a large number of soldiers.
 The ramming ship, one way or another, was supposed to make contact with the enemy ship, and this was only awaited by the boarding team.
 In 500-480 BC the main warship of the Greek fleet was a combat trireme (length 38-41m, width 3.5-5m).
 The crew of the trireme consisted of 200 people, of which 170 were rowers (62 upper-Tranites, 54 middle-Zygites, 54 lower-Talamites) and up to 40 people of the boarding team (10 heavy hoplites, 4 archers and other light warriors).
 Boarding teams used hooks and swords.

 The hoplite equipment consists of a bronze Corinthian helmet with a hair comb, fortified laterally with bronze plates.
-The shell (linothorax) is reinforced with bronze scales along the torso line.
+The shell (linothorax).
 On the legs are greaves (knemids) and leather sandals.
 A double-edged sword was sheathed with an ivory mouth and tip.
-The hoplon shield is decorated with a picture of a jellyfish.
+The shield (aspis, hoplon) is decorated with a picture of Meduse Gorgon.

 Scale: 1/32 (54 mm)

 Materials: tin alloy, steel, acrylic and tempera paints